top of page

 This is the final part of the deep dive series on understanding internals of Apache Spark Window Functions.

-Having built a tangible understanding over the course of this series, it's now time to stitch everything together and see how everything fits with WindowExec (Window function physical operator).
+Having built a tangible understanding over the course of this series, it's now time to stitch everything together.

 In previous posts, we covered the inner workings of WindowFunctionFrame, but we didn't delve into its instantiation process.
 WindowFunctionFrame is created within the WindowExec.doExecute() method and we will now explore this process.